shermp/Nuked-SC55-CLAP/README.md

     cmake --preset=default

-To build the project (the output will be in the `build` subdirectory):
+To build the project (the output will be in the `build` directory):

     cmake --build build